 Conduct thorough and accurate research in a wide range of materia medica sources - not only standard materia medica reference works but also provings, homeopathic software, and the internet.

-Us information gained from biology, botany, chemistry, physics, mythology, folklore, herbology and culture, identify and utilize the various attributes of remedies including (as applicable):
+Use information gained from biology, botany, chemistry, physics, mythology, folklore, herbology and culture, identify and utilize the various attributes of remedies including (as applicable):

+The homeopath is able to understand:

-he history, culture and behavior of the substance in the natural world.
+The history, culture and behavior of the substance in the natural world.

 The Doctrine of Signatures